 1. Gratitude Alleviates Pain

-The connection between mind and body is becoming more evident each year.
+The mind-body connection is becoming more evident every year.
 How we think directly influences how we experience sensations, including pain.

-Others have reported that grateful people tend to take better care of themselves.
+Other studies show that grateful people tend to take better care of themselves.
 They exercise more, eat better, and make time for annual health checkups.
-This may also contribute to improved feelings of wellness.
+It may even contribute to improved feelings of wellness which creates motivation to make health a priority again.

 2. Gratitude Improves Health

-Most studies on gratitude and health rely on self-reported results.
-In 2016, a group of researchers set out to determine whether the health benefits of gratitude could be measured objectively.
+While most studies on gratitude and health rely on self-reported results, one group of researchers set out to determine whether the health benefits of gratitude could be measured objectively.
 They ran a study of heart failure patients in which half of the patients were asked to keep a gratitude journal and half received treatment as usual.

 The researchers reported that biomarkers for heart failure, such as inflammation, were reduced in the gratitude group.